bustardcelly/as3couchdb-air/bin/README.markdown

 ## as3couchdb

-The as3couchdb-air library is built against the [http://github.com/bustardcelly/as3couchdb/tree/master/bin/standalone/]standalone version of [http://github.com/bustardcelly/as3couchdb]as3couchdb.
+The as3couchdb-air library is built against the [standalone version](http://github.com/bustardcelly/as3couchdb/tree/master/bin/standalone/) of [as3couchdb](http://github.com/bustardcelly/as3couchdb).

 # Addition Dependencies